 2. Payments are predictable.
 Your payments will not be affected by investment performance or market conditions.
 You will get the same amount each year.

 3. Payments are very secure.
-They are backed by the general resources of Jewish Federation of Omaha Foundation, not just by the assets you donate.
+They are backed by the general resources of The Foundation, not just by the assets you donate.

 Tax-advantaged payments